-Search for, find and view web sites by use of a browser.

-Maintain general knowledge and use of e-mail including receiving, sending, opening and viewing messages and email attachments.

-Send e-mail with an attachment.

-Ability to upload and download files.

-Participate in online discussion groups.

-Download and install programs or documents from the web.

-Troubleshoot basic navigation and Internet access problems.
-Successfully navigate the Populi course site.
+- 1. Search for, find and view web sites by use of a browser. - 2.
+Maintain general knowledge and use of e-mail including receiving, sending, opening and viewing messages and email attachments. - 3.
+Send e-mail with an attachment. - 4.
+Ability to upload and download files. - 5.
+Participate in online discussion forums. - 6.
+Download and install programs or documents from the web. - 7.
+Troubleshoot basic navigation and Internet access problems. - 8.
+Successfully navigate the Populi site.